ExtraBB/deglaze/common/ingredients/seafood/Clams.md

-- **Name**: Clams (Jogae)
+- **Name**: Clams
 - **Other Names**: 조개
 - **Type**: Seafood / Mollusk

 ## Description

 Clams are bivalve mollusks with a sweet, briny flavor and tender texture.
-They are used in Korean soups, stews, and seafood pancakes.
+They are commonly used in soups, stews, and seafood pancakes.

 ## How to use

-- Added to soups (jogae-guk)
+- Added to soups
 - Used in stews and hot pots
-- Included in seafood pancakes (haemul-jeon)
+- Included in seafood pancakes

 ## Substitutions